 There are different ways that plants can achieve this and the structures and approaches often relate to the anatomy of specific insects.
 For example, you will find many big, open flowers in the daisy family easily accessible for many insect species.
 Then there are others with bell-like structures that insects need to fly or crawl into.
 This is great for bees or hummingbirds with long tongues.
 They brush against the anthers and collect the pollen as they reach in.

 While we may think of flowers as flowering plants within our garden or in wildflower meadows, there are other examples.
 Trees will produce flowers in the form of blossoms with the same intention.
 Pollinators will pass from flower to flower for the trees to fertilize each other and develop seeds.

 It is fascinating to compare images of common flowers under different light conditions.
 When we use technology to see in UV, we see different patterns and markings invisible that can be seen by pollinating insects such as bees.
 This includes contrasting rings and spot patterns that direct the insect to the right place.

 While we are often encouraged to stop and smell the roses, these beloved fragrances aren’t for our benefit.
-These flowers can also emit a nice scent to draw pollinators in.
-Flowers produce this scent to attract insects in the vicinity and advertize the tasty meal within.
+These flowers can also emit a lovely scent to draw pollinators in.
+Flowers produce this scent to attract insects in the vicinity and advertise the tasty meal within.

-After successful pollination and fertilization, there is no longer a need for the flower.
-The plant then needs to put all of its energy into forming the seed with all the important genetic information, as well as protecting this within a seed pod or fruit.
+After successful pollination and fertilization, the flower is no longer needed.
+The plant then needs to put all of its energy into forming the seed with all the essential genetic information and protecting this within a seed pod or fruit.
 The flower will wilt, and the petals will fall away.
 Some gardeners will “deadhead” these flowers for show, but those that want to generate seeds can leave the plant to develop naturally and collect the seed pods.

 Flower production is Part of the Lifecycle